resmio/nslocapysation/README.md

 $ python run.py [-ud] [-p project_source_root_path] [-i language_codes_to_ignore] [-c custom_macros]
 ```
 - -u Update-flag.
 If set, the keys of the missing translations will be
-     written to all .strings-files that are not ignored
+     written to all .strings-files that are not ignored by -i
 - -d Debug-flag.
 Enables debug logging.
 Beware, this will be quite verbose.
 - -p The path to your project's source-root-folder.
 - -i Language-codes that should be ignored.